Thordarson Group: Bio-mimetic Chemistry

 Our research is the area of bio-mimetic chemistry with focus on nanomedicine, supramolecular and biophysical chemistry.
 The approach we have taken is the bio-mimetic one, i.e. to look to Nature for inspiration for solving the challenges ahead, especially as Nature provides us with many functional examples of nanotechnology in action.

 Pall Thordarson (Palli) was born and raised on a farm in Vopnafjörður, Iceland.
 He undertook his B.Sc.
 (Chemistry) at the University of Iceland before heading to Australia in 1997 to do a Ph.D. in the group of Prof. Maxwell J. Crossley at the University of Sydney.
 After completing his thesis in 2001 he obtained a Marie Curie Fellowship to work with Prof. Roeland J. M. Nolte and Prof. Alan E. Rowan at the University of Nijmegen, The Netherlands.
 Dr. Thordarson returned to Australia in 2003 to take up an independent position as a Sesqui Research Fellow with a joint position at the Electron Microscope Unit and the School of Chemistry, The University of Sydney.
 He held an Australian Research Fellowship from the Australian Research Council (ARC) from 2006-2010.
 Dr. Pall Thordarson moved to the School of Chemistry at UNSW to take up a position as a Senior Lecturer in November 2007.
-In 2012 he was awarded a four year Future Fellowship from the Australian Research Council (ARC) and promoted to the position of Associate Professor starting in 2013.
-Assoc.
+In 2012 he was awarded a four year Future Fellowship from the Australian Research Council (ARC).
+He was promoted to the position of Associate Professor in 2013 and then to the position of a full Professor starting in January 2017.
 Prof. Pall Thordarson is the current Director of Research in the School of Chemistry, UNSW.

 His publication record includes a paper in Nature and several papers in high-impact chemistry journals such as J. Am.
 Chem.
 Soc., Chem.
 Commun. and Angew.
 Chem.
 Int.
 Ed.
 More details about the work of Assoc.
 Prof. Pall Thordarson are available in his CV.